 The District’s Financial Position is Solid

-Taken as a whole, the District’s financial position is solid even after experiencing a severe decline in the Equalized Assessed Valuation (EAV) over a six-year period.
-This year the District saw an increase of 8.02% in EAV and according to the Township Assessors, the EAV is projected to increase for the fifth consecutive year.
+Taken as a whole, the District’s financial position is solid even though it is experiencing a severe decline in the Equalized Assessed Valuation (EAV).
+This year the District saw an increase of 6.13% in EAV.
 The District maintains solid financial reserves and prudent financial management and planning

 Contributing factors to our favorable financial position are:

-- The FY2020-21 Budget includes draw-downs of fund balances in all funds except for Paving & Lighting, Audit, FICA, Debt Service, Master Plan Capital Fund.
+- The FY2022-23 Budget includes drawdowns of fund balances in all funds except for Paving & Lighting, Audit, FICA, Debt Service, Master Plan Capital Fund.
 These drawdowns are either planned or due to transfers or carryover projects.